mikprin/md5_calc_api/README.md

 ## Tests folder
 Tests folder consists of set of tests for the API goal. `simple_test.py` provides low load test to enshure code is working correctly.
 Organized as unit test.
 However, giving what this API should proof I created `load_test.py` which can heavily load the API and backend with set of randomly generated files with pre known hash and throw them at the server counting time to return query of requests.

-# Build and deployment
-## Dependencies

-Docker (for container managment).
-You can read about installing docker here: https://docs.docker.com/engine/install/

-### Ubuntu
-postgresql-devel: (libpq-dev in Debian/Ubuntu, libpq-devel on Centos/Fedora/Cygwin/Babun.).
-For SQLAlchemy to work.

 # Testing